cloakedj/MetdineUI/README.md

 The app is now set up and the development can be started.

+In development mode, uncomment line 17 of <b>`/src/app/services/api-service`</b> and comment line 18 of the same.
+In production mode, comment line 17 of <b>`/src/app/services/api-service`</b> and uncomment line 18 of the same.

 The project can be run locally by navigating to the project directory and running <b>`ng serve`</b>.
 This will start the development server which can be accessed at <b>`https://localhost:4200`</b>.
 The app will automatically reload if you change any of the source files.

 ## Project Breakdown